'I was lucky' says Djokovic after setting up Australian Open semifinal against Sinner

 After serving a double-fault in the fifth game to give Djokovic a breakpoint chance, Musetti wiped a hand across his face, walked toward the net and removed his headband before exchanging a handshake and quick hug.

 “I honestly have no words to describe how I’m feeling right now and how tough it is for me with this injury in this moment,” Musetti said.
-“I felt there was something strange in my right leg.
-I continued to play because I was playing really, really, really well, but I was feeling that the pain was increasing and the problem was not going away.”
+“I continued to play because I was playing really, really, really well, but I was feeling that the pain was increasing and the problem was not going away.”

 Djokovic said he felt for Musetti.